MehdiSouameur/RockPaperScissors/README.md

 After this it should automatically render the additional cards to each player.
 This way I can easily add or remove cards to expand the game.

-I haven't implemented the "Computer plays what the player played last" feature, but to achieve this, when the user clicks on Retry, I would grab the card the player played, pass it through to the game reset as a state and write some logic to use that state (if not null) to decide which card the computer should play.
+I haven't implemented the "Computer plays what the player played last" feature, but to achieve this, when the user clicks on Retry, I would grab the card of the player in the "onReplay" function, then pass it through to the next game render and use that card to be played by the computer.

 Thank you for reviewing my submission and I hope you enjoyed the little app!